marshall/marshall/README.md

 ### heya 👋

-I'm a passionate entrepreneur, developer, and [skeptic](https://en.wikipedia.org/wiki/Skeptical_movement) trying to change the world with open source software.
+I'm a passionate entrepreneur, engineer, and [skeptic](https://en.wikipedia.org/wiki/Skeptical_movement) creating meaningful software for people at scale.

-For the last 20 years, I've had the good fortune of being involved in just about every stage and role of multiple ground-breaking open source projects and technology companies.
+For the last 30 years, my career has spanned the gamut of open source software, high growth startups, and the space industry.
+My code has been deployed to millions of devices around the globe, and been to space on more than a dozen satellites.

 <!--
 **marshall/marshall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.